yo-main/vif/docs/src/language-design.md

 assert b = 2
 ```

-That can be weird, but I feel that coupled with the notion of mutability, it will bring many benefits to the Vif, and, I hope, more performance because we are cloning/copying less things than passing by values.
+That can be weird, but I feel that coupled with the notion of mutability, it will bring many benefits to Vif, and, I hope, boost performances because we are cloning/copying less things than passing by values.

 ## Class & interface

 Nothing done yet.
 And I'm not sure how class will take form yet.

 I do like how they work in python, especially magic methods.
-It's very powerful to integrate in the language, but I don't want
-it to cost too much from a performance point of view.
+It's very powerful to integrate in the language, but I don't want it to cost too much from a performance point of view.
 So those magic methods might come in a second time.

 ```python
 class AlgorithmConcrete: